codemacherUG/tile_proxy/Documentation/Configuration/Index.rst

 The easiest way is to drag a new page of this type from the toolbar and place it in a system folder.

 Give the page a name and a slug.
-This page defines the endpoint under which the data can be retrieved.
+That page defines the endpoint from which the data can be retrieved.

-Under the settings of these pages you should make the following settings:
+In the settings of the endpoint page you should make the following settings:

-Bounding Box of permitted Tiles
+Bounding box of permitted tiles
 -------------

 Define a maximum range for which the data is to be loaded and made available.

-The coordinates for an area you can compile, for example, at the following address:
+The coordinates for an area of your choice can be retrieved from the following service:

 https://tools.geofabrik.de/calc/#type=geofabrik_standard&bbox=11.86,51.41,12.07,51.55&tab=1&proj=EPSG:4326&places=2